 array of Mammals, Birds, Reptiles, Amphibians and Insects as well as a variety of

 spotted Roe Dear, Red Foxes, a variety of Bats, Voles, Pigmy and Common

 Shrew and the Yellow Necked Wood Mouse to name but a few.

 Birds Buzzard, Tawny Owl, Wren, Woodcock, Wood Pigeon, Tree creepers & Woodpeckers, Pheasant & many more species.

-Insects The wood is a haven for a huge variety of insect from the Wood Wasp to the Woodlouse.
+Tiny creatures The wood is a haven for a host of important insects and other small creatures from Arachnids to the harmless Wood Wasp.